RKeaves/optimizing-qbittorrent/README.md

 - Allow both TCP and UDP for the qBittorrent port.
 - Refer to guides on [PortForward.com](https://portforward.com) or your firewall’s help file.

+> **Note:** Proper firewall configuration ensures that external peers can connect to your qBittorrent client.

 ### Router Configuration